DicksonChi/risk_management/README.md

 * The users can add many Risk Type and also add any field to the list of already existing fields

+* The user can then add many Risks and assign to them a risk type.

+* When the users click on the edit button on any risk, they can now see the fields that are part of that risk type that is selected for the risk.
+They can then edit those fields.
 ## Installation
 ```
 $ git clone git@github.com:DicksonChi/risk_management.git